 However, if both hands are worse than the dealer’s, you’ll lose your bet.

 Finally, if only one hand is better than the dealer’s, it will be considered a flop.
 In this case, you win nothing.

-Pai Gow poker evolved from the well-known classic poker.
-Although the two games have similarities, there are some differences that set them apart in terms of gameplay.
+Pai Gow poker evolved from the well-known classic PokerPoker.
+Although the two games have similarities, some differences set them apart in terms of gameplay.
 They are as follows:

-Probably one of the most confusing questions for players is how to form the best possible hand to have a chance of winning this game at a relaxed pace.
-Two questions that often arise in a player’s mind are, “Which hand should be better, the front hand or the back hand?
-The golden rule is that your 5-card hand, i.e. the back hand, should always be higher than the front hand.
+Probably one of the most confusing questions for players is how to form the best possible hand to win this game at a relaxed pace.
+Two questions that often arise in a player’s mind are, “Which hand should be better, the front hand or the backhand?
+The golden rule is that your 5-card hand, i.e., the backhand, should always be higher than the front hand.

-The best hand you can have is one that consists of two pairs of aces or two cards that don’t allow a flush.
+The best hand you can have consisted of two pairs of aces or two cards that don’t allow a flush.
 However, if you don’t have a pair to put in your front hand, you can also form a hand with one high card and another card.
 In the first hand, or your two-card hand, a pair of aces is crazy.
 The second best hand is K-K, then Q-Q, and so on to 2-2.
-A-K is the best unpaired hand, followed by A-Q, A-J and so on until you reach A-2.
+A-K is the best-unpaired hand, followed by A-Q, A-J, and so on until you reach A-2.

-One of the advantages of learning how to play Pai Gow Poker over other games is that in PGP you will get a significantly low house-edge, which will drop even further if you learn the game.
-Typically in casinos, the house-edge is around 2.9% (although it can vary from site to site).
-Although it’s quite low, you can reduce it even further with a strategy.
+One of the advantages of learning how to play Pai Gow Poker over other games is that in PGP, you will get a significantly low house-edge, which will drop even further if you learn the game.
+Typically in casinos, the house edge is around 2.9% (although it can vary from site to site).
+Although it’s pretty low, you can reduce it even further with a strategy.